awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Review the information for the stack.
 At the bottom under **Capabilities**, select **I acknowledge that AWS CloudFormation might create IAM resources**.
 When you're satisfied with the settings, click **Create stack**.

 #### Monitor the progress of stack creation

+It will take roughly 5 minutes for the stack creation to complete.

 1. On the AWS CloudFormation console, select the stack in the list.